TwistPHP/TwistPHP/docs/getting-started/1-Installing.md

     * .htaccess
     * index.php

-Open your site in a browser and you should be presented with the setup wizard.
+Open your site in a browser and you should be presented with the install wizard.
 Follow the steps to set up your framework.